-5 Signs of a Bad Oil Pump and How to Fix Them
+5 Signs of a Bad Oil Pump in Industrial Equipment and How to Fix Them

 A bad oil pump can show several symptoms that are easy to spot.
 This is especially important because oil pumps can gradually deteriorate, resulting in eventual failure.
 The five common signs of a bad oil pump are:

-• Absorbing extra heat produced by the engine and releasing it as it flows around other components, and
+• Absorbing extra heat produced by industrial machinery and releasing it as it flows around other components, and

 2. Insufficient Oil Pressure

-Oil moves into your engine or lubricating system by the pressure produced by the oil pump.
-If there is insufficient oil pressure, the oil won’t be able to travel through the lubricating system into the engine or machine parts to lubricate them.
+Oil leaks from your damaged lubricating system by the pressure produced by the oil pump.
+If there is insufficient oil pressure, the oil won’t be able to travel through the lubricating system into the machine parts to lubricate them.

 Adequate oil pressure means sufficient oil supply to the machine parts that need protection from friction or wear and tear.
 Most lubricating systems have an oil pressure gauge that shows if the oil pressure within your lubrication system is within an ideal range.
 Otherwise, you must procure oil pressure measuring instruments to test and monitor oil pressure.